HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 What are Allergies?

-For people with allergies, their immune systems are working too hard and react even when relatively harmless substances, such as proteins we are eating, breathing or coming in contact with.
+For people with allergies or intolerances, their immune systems or digestion may overreact and even when relatively harmless substances, such as proteins we are eating, breathing or coming in contact with.

 The severity of an allergic reaction can vary from mild discomfort to life-threatening situations.
 Allergens can stimulate an immune response when you breathe in or touch the allergen, or by ingestion of food or beverage, or from injections of medication.